Kildonan railway station: Passenger volume

-Due to the extremely sparse and small population it serves, Kildonan is one of the least used stations in the country, although its reputation means that it has a higher patronage than would be expected.
-It is currently the 16th least used railway station in the United Kingdom and the 2nd least used on the Far North Line.

 The statistics cover twelve month periods that start in April.

+For the year 2023/24, Kildonan recorded the fewest entries and exits of all railway stations in Scotland (and 10th fewest in the UK overall).

 Services

 It is currently served by four trains each day (Mon-Sat) to Inverness and three trains in the opposite direction to Wick (via Thurso), with one train in each direction on a Sunday.

-This station is designated as a request stop.
-This means that passengers intending to alight must inform the guard in advance, and any passengers wishing to board must press a "request" button located at the kiosk on the platform.